 '''

-init(job)
+init(job, unitName=None)

 '''

-Parameters job (toil.job.Job) - the job to encapsulate.
+- job (toil.job.Job) the job to encapsulate. - unitName (str) human-readable name to identify this job instance.

 addChild(childJob)

 Adds childJob to be run as child of this job.
 Child jobs will be run directly after this job's toil.job.
 Job.run() method has completed.